Marriage Story: Plot

 Bert counsels Charlie to rent an apartment in LA to strengthen his custody case.
 To avoid going to court, Bert and Charlie meet with Nora and Nicole.
 Nora says Charlie refused to respect Nicole's wishes to move back to LA and claims Henry would prefer to stay with his mother rather than fly back and forth between coasts.
 Bert advises Charlie to give in on this point, but Charlie does not want to be separated from his son, so he fires Bert.

 Using the first installment of his fellowship grant, Charlie hires Jay.
 In court, Nora and Jay argue aggressively on behalf of their clients, leading to a series of character assassinations.
 Nora highlights Charlie's emotional distance and past infidelity, while Jay exaggerates Nicole's drinking habits and threatens criminal action for hacking Charlie's emails.
 Meanwhile, Nicole and Charlie try to remain friendly out of court and share time with Henry, who is increasingly annoyed by the back-and-forth.

 Disillusioned with the legal process, the couple decide to meet in private, but their good intentions do not keep the discussion from escalating dangerously.
-Nicole scathingly claims that Charlie has now fully merged with his own selfishness, and Charlie confesses that he wishes Nicole was dead.
-Charlie breaks down in tears and apologizes, and Nicole comforts him.
+Nicole scathingly claims that Charlie has now fully merged with his own selfishness, and Charlie angrily confesses that he wishes Nicole was dead.
+However, feeling remorseful for what he said, Charlie breaks down in tears and tearfully apologizes for his behavior and outbursts before Nicole comforts him.
 Shortly after their argument, they reach an agreement and finalize the divorce.
 However, Nora negotiates slightly better terms for Nicole behind her back, causing Nicole to feel uncomfortable.

 The following Halloween, Charlie again comes to LA.
 He learns Nicole has a new boyfriend and is nominated for an Emmy Award for directing an episode of her television series.
 He informs her that he has taken a residency at UCLA and will therefore be living in LA for a while.
 While everyone is changing into their costumes, Charlie discovers Henry reading the list of things Nicole loves about Charlie that she wrote during mediation.
 Henry asks Charlie to read the rest aloud to him, and Charlie does so, becoming emotional as Nicole, unnoticed, watches from the doorway.
 After trick-or-treating, Nicole offers to let Charlie take Henry home, even though it is her night.
 She notices Charlie's shoe is untied, and, as his arms are full carrying Henry, ties it for him before he leaves.